 Completion of the planned cross-border fibre-optic link between the Central African Republic and Cameroon has been delayed until July 2021, the Republic’s Minister of Posts and Telecommunications has informed the local media.
 Justin Gourna Zacko confirmed that just 200km of the 1,100km link has been completed to date, blaming a combination of regulatory red-tape and the impact of the ongoing COVID-19 pandemic.
 When complete, it will connect capital Bangui to Gamboula, which is situated next to the Cameroon border.
 The EUR33 million (USD39.9 million) project has been co-funded by the African Development Bank (AfDB) and the European Union.

-UK-based connectivity firm SSE Enterprise Telecoms has selected Infinera to deploy its XTM Series for the second phase of its UK-wide network expansion.
+UK-based connectivity firm SSE Enterprise Telecoms (note: subsequently renamed NEOS Networks) has selected Infinera to deploy its XTM Series for the second phase of its UK-wide network expansion.
 The expanded network will bring high-capacity services to more businesses across the UK, aiding in the deployment of next-generation technologies such as the Industrial Internet of Things (IIoT).
-The network’s Layer 2 packet optical aggregation will provide enterprise customers with high-bandwidth connectivity, while SSE Enterprise Telecoms’ network will span over 30,000km upon completion.
+The network will span over 30,000km upon completion, providing enterprise customers with high-bandwidth connectivity via Layer 2 packet optical aggregation.

 BSO has enlisted Australia-based network provider Superloop to enhance its Singapore network.
 Superloop will provide the underlying fibre-optic infrastructure to support new ultra-high capacity DWDM networks across an initial four Singapore major hubs, located at: Equinix SG1, Equinix SG2, Global Switch 1 and Singapore SGX.
 BSO says the upgrade will allow it to ‘seamlessly deliver up to 100G client connectivity for its OTN, low latency and SDN product range’.